-In most spoken and written contexts, we use the nouns man/men or woman/women: Nursing and teaching degrees still attract more women than men.
+In most spoken and written contexts, we use the nouns man/men or woman/women: There are more men than women in the tech industry.

-The life expectancy for an average man in Switzerland is 77 years.
+The life expectancy for an average man in Switzerland is 83 years.

-Male and female are used as adjectives in written and spoken English: We have a roughly equal number of male and female students.
+Male and female are used as adjectives in written and spoken English:

+We have a roughly equal number of male and female students.